SwedbankPay/developer.swedbankpay.com/checkout/v3/Authentication/redirect.md

 estimated_read: 12
 description: |
-  Redirect is our simplest integration, where Swedbank Pay handles the payments, so you can focus on your core activities.
+  Redirect is our simplest integration, where Swedbank Pay handles the purchase, so you can focus on your core activities.
 When ready to pay, the payer will be redirected to a secure Swedbank Pay hosted site, authenticate the Checkout profile and choose their payment instrument.
-After the payment, the payer will be redirected back to your website.
+After the purchase, the payer will be redirected back to your website.
 menu_order: 200
 ---